ZoeyBaker/zoeybaker/README.md

 - 👋 Hi, I’m @zoeythewhitelioness
 - 👀 I’m interested in ... gaming, coding
-- 🌱 I’m currently learning ... coding
+- 🌱 I’m currently learning ...
+C#
 - 💞️ I’m looking to collaborate on ...
 Game Coding, Unity Engine
 - 📫 How to reach me ...

 <!---
 zoeythewhitelioness/zoeythewhitelioness is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.